Richard W. Metzgar: Health care

 During the 2019 legislative session, Metzgar said he opposed the End-of-Life Option Act, which would have provided palliative care to terminally ill adults, citing his faith.
 He supported a bill to establish the Prescription Drug Affordability Board, a body tasked with making recommendations to the Maryland General Assembly on how to make prescription drugs more affordable.

+Immigration

+Metzgar supports reforms to federal immigration policy.
+In February 2026, he opposed a bill passed by the Baltimore County Council that prohibited private detention centers from operating in the county, saying that he believed the council's decision was rushed for judgement and done for publicity.

 Social issues

 During the 2020 legislative session, Metzgar supported legislation to allow sales of liquor in Baltimore County on Sundays.

 In October 2023, Metzgar participated in a protest against the Baltimore County Board of Education and its policies toward transgender students participating in school sports and using bathrooms that correspond to their gender identity.

 During the 2024 legislative session, Metzgar introduced a bill to ban abortions if a "fetal heartbeat" is detected.
 He reintroduced the bill during the 2025 legislative session.

 Taxes

 During his 2010 House of Delegates campaign, Metzgar said he supported repealing tax increases passed under the Martin O'Malley administration.